 Another in-universe example; when Haruhi's realized her feelings for Tamaki, she thinks how it doesn't make sense as it happened all suddenly.
 When going to Mei for advice, Mei confronts her by asking if it was really "sudden", causing Haruhi to ponder if all that time, when she thought it was "respect" for Tamaki she'd felt growing inside her, that feeling had actually been love.
 Awww...

-When watching the episode And So Kyoya Met Him, I was really confused by the scenes with Kyoya in his room and the disarray of his clothes.
-I only realized, watching the episode again, that the increasing messiness correlates with Kyoya's mental state.
+Watching the episode And So Kyoya Met Him, it becomes apparent that the increasing messiness correlates with Kyoya's mental state.
 When he's thinking clinically and following his father's orders in the beginning, his clothes are neatly in the drawers, but his sister is trying to move things around (trying to make him relax and be happier).
 Once he meets Tamaki, the room gradually gets messier until, when Kyoya is furious with Tamaki, his clothes are everywhere.